1912 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1912 Proof Penny (RD)

-In numismatics, the heads side of a coin is called the obverse, the tails side is the reverse, and the thin side is the edge.
-This edge has a raised border called a rim or collar and sometimes has ridges called reeds.
-The words on a coin are referred to as mottos or legends, the images as devices, and the background as the field.
-The blank discs that make coins are planchets.
+In numismatics (the study and collecting of coins), the heads side of a coin is called the obverse, the tails side is the reverse, and the thin side is the edge.
+The words on a coin are called mottos or legends, the images are called devices, and the background is the field.
+The blank discs before they’re struck are called planchets.

 The Obverse Of The 1912 Penny